 At the present time, Mr. Jennings has no organizational or institutional affiliation, but does occasionally write and present.
-Recent publications most notably include a book, Presidents, Congress, and the Public Schools (Harvard Education Press: March 2015), blogs for the Huffington Post, and an article in the October 2016 issue of the School Administrator.
-Recent meetings include those with the Frederick County Maryland Public Schools, the National Association of School Boards, the National Assessment Governing Board, and the National Academy of Education.
-Also, Mr. Jennings had an interview with the Washington Post that was distributed as a video by that newspaper.
+Recent publications most notably include a book, Presidents, Congress, and the Public Schools (Harvard Education Press: March 2015), opinion pieces for the Huffington Post, and other articles.
+Recent meetings include those with the National Assessment Governing Board to discuss the continuation of the longitudinal National Assessment of Educational Progress.

 B. The Center on Education Policy

 From 1995 to 2012 — Mr. Jennings founded and also served as President and CEO of the Center on Education Policy in Washington, D.C.
 The Center, an independent, national, non-partisan advocate for public schools, communicated with teachers, parents, and members of the general public through presentations, books, pamphlets, and brochures.
 The Center also encouraged actions to improve the schools through assisting states and school districts, and through arranging national meetings and conferences.
 In 2012, when Mr. Jennings left the Center, it became part of the George Washington University Graduate School of Education and Human Development with the same mission and activities.

 From 1967 to 1994 — Mr. Jennings worked in the area of federal aid to education for the House of Representatives of the U.S. Congress.
 In that capacity, he was involved for more than a quarter century in nearly every major education debate held at the national level.
 His congressional positions were:

 Staff Director and Counsel, Subcommittee on Elementary, Secondary, and Vocational Education, Committee on Education and Labor, U.S. House of Representatives, 1967 to 1990